by Katie Kodes | at MinneBar 13

 Non-Python programmers who want to see what CSV processing looks like in Python

-Refusing to budge from sorting the closet "ROYGBV" by color since early childhood, and once told, "In my mind, your brain is shaped like an old-fashioned library card catalog," Katie is always thrilled to help others find -- and maintain -- order in their data.
+Once told, "I've always imagined your brain is shaped like an old-fashioned library card catalog," Katie is thrilled by any chance to help others find -- and maintain -- order in their data.